 March 7, 2015 - Introducing Kelly R. Johnson - 15th President of the Thailand Bangkok Mission

-Source: LDS Church News -Kelly Ray Johnson, 52, and Teressa Lynn Bartrum Johnson, five children, Kaysville 8th Ward, Kaysville Utah Central Stake: Thailand Bangkok Mission, succeeding President David M. Senior and Sister Shelly A. Senior.
+Source: LDS Church News -Kelly Ray Johnson, 52, and Teressa Lynn Bartram Johnson, five children, Kaysville 8th Ward, Kaysville Utah Central Stake: Thailand Bangkok Mission, succeeding President David M. Senior and Sister Shelly A. Senior.

 Brother Johnson is a former stake president, stake presidency counselor, high councilor, bishop, ward mission leader and missionary in the Thailand Bangkok Mission.
 Forensic accountant and partner, Norman, Townsend & Johnson.
 Born in Ogden, Utah, to Harold Raymond Johnson and Helen Cragun Johnson.